-Based in Schwaebisch Gmuend, Germany, Claudia Fischer creates light, bright and colorful jewelry, using Murano Glass.
+Based in Schwaebisch Gmuend, Germany, Claudia Fischer creates light, bright and colourful jewellery, using Murano Glass.
 During a visit to Italy at a age 6, Claudia became transfixed by the beauty of Murano glass and the expertise and old-age craftsmanship of glass blowing.
-When Claudia decided to pursue a career in the jewelry industry, she indulged in her passion for Murano glass and used it for her jewelry creations.
-Her Murano glass is handmade piece by piece in Murano, Italy before she turns it into stunning jewelry.
+When Claudia decided to pursue a career in the jewellery industry, she indulged in her passion for Murano glass and used it for her jewellery creations.
+Her Murano glass is handmade piece by piece in Murano, Italy before she turns it into stunning jewellery.

 Murano Dream by Claudia Fischer creates handmade to order pieces that are unique, timeless and imbued with positivity and light.
-Claudia believes that light and color is something to be celebrated and is important for everyday life.
-She wants to bring this color and passion to modern day people through her jewelry.
-Claudia Fischer chats to JewelStreet about the history of her brand and Murano glass, her core values and the importance of light and color.
+Claudia believes that light and colour is something to be celebrated and is important for everyday life.
+She wants to bring this colour and passion to modern day people through her jewellery.
+Claudia Fischer chats to JewelStreet about the history of her brand and Murano glass, her core values and the importance of light and colour.

 How did your brand begin?

 At the age of 6 I went to Venice, Italy with my parents for a holiday.
 One day we visited the beautiful island of Murano where the world famous Murano glass is made.
 There I saw the breathtaking and spectacular glowing glass for the first time and the wonderful pieces in beautiful colours made from it.